About Green Sanctuary Program

 Let your congress representative, senators, and president know that you support clean and renewable energy.
 Suggest a change from the current growth & unregulated economy.
 Support a local environmental advocacy group (such as Preserve Our Paradise or the Conservancy of SW Florida).

 Green Sanctuary hosts the Naples Chapter of Citizens’ Climate Lobby.
 CCL is laser-focused on getting legislation that puts a price on carbon and distributes revenues back to the household passed at the national level.
 On January 24th, the Energy Innovation and Dividend Act (House Resolution 763), incorporating these principles, was introduced in the US House of Representative.
 The Naples chapter participated in three meetings with Francis Rooney which culminated in him being a Republican co-sponsor.
-Several members of our congregation will participated in the Lobby Day Washington, DC, in June 2019, where we advocate for a similar bill introduced in the US Senate.
+Several members of our congregation participated in the Lobby Day Washington, DC, in June 2019, where we advocated for a similar bill introduced in the US Senate.